-1 PERIOD, and demands an accounting and payment of all wages due, plus interest and statutory 2 costs as allowed by law.
-3 4 PRAYER FOR RELIEF 5 WHEREFORE, Plaintiff prays for a judgment against each Defendant, jointly and 6 severally, as follows: 7 1.
-On behalf of the CALIFORNIA CLASS: 8 a.
-That the Court certify the First Cause of Action asserted by the CALIFORNIA 9 CLASS as a class action pursuant to Cal.
+PRAYER FOR RELIEF

+WHEREFORE, PLAINTIFF prays for judgment against each Defendant, jointly and severally, as follows:

+- 1. On behalf of the CALIFORNIA CLASS: - A) That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; 10 b.
-An order temporarily, preliminarily and permanently enjoining and restraining 11 DEFENDANT from engaging in similar unlawful conduct as set forth herein; 12 c.
-An order requiring DEFENDANT to pay all wages and all sums unlawfully 13 withheld from compensation due to PLAINTIFFS and the other members of the 14 CALIFORNIA CLASS; and 15 d.
-Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund 16 for restitution of the sums incidental to DEFENDANT's violations due to 17 PLAINTIFF and to the other members of the CALIFORNIA CLASS.
-18 2.
-On behalf of the CALIFORNIA LABOR SUB-CLASS: 19 a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth and Seventh Causes 20 of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action 21 pursuant to Cal.
-Code of Civ.
-Proc. § 382; 22 b.
-Compensatory damages, according to proof at trial, including compensatory 23 damages for overtime compensation due PLAINTIFF and the other members of 24 the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA 25 LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; 26 c.
-Meal and rest period compensation pursuant to Cal.
-Lab.
-Code §§ 226.7, 512 and 27 the applicable IWC Wage Order; 28 d.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in
+Proc. § 382; - B) An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - C) An order requiring DEFENDANT to pay all wages and all sums unlawfuly withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and, - D) Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
+On behalf of the CALIFORNIA LABOR SUB-CLASS: - A) That the Court certify the Second, Third, Fourth, Fifth and Sixth Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action